Operating to Mexico: 7 Logistical Tips for Your First Trip

-It’s best practice to always carry current general declarations (GENDECs) and extra copies of aircraft documents onboard the aircraft, as airport authorities will ask for this information frequently.
-Without having this information readily available, you may experience delays.
+Mexico regulation requires operators to carry original aircraft documents on board when arriving into Mexico.
+Although some ports may not ask for them, it is still required for them to be available when requested.
+If original documents are not on board, you may experience delays and even penalties from the authorities.
 Passports are required for all nationals entering Mexico (including U.S. nationals, effective January 2007.)
 Because these requirements can change without much notice, always check with your ground handler or 3rd-party provider to determine if your passengers require visas for Mexico.

 2. Stopping in MMCZ or MMTP when coming from the South or the Caribbean

 Any aircraft coming into Mexico from the South or the Caribbean will need to first make a stop at either Cozumel, Mexico (MMCZ) or Tapachula, Mexico (MMTP) for security and customs clearance.
 This is a mandatory stop.
 The only exception to this regulation is for diplomatic flights with prior approval.
 During this stop, please prepare your passengers for possible delays, as airport authorities must inspect the aircraft, crew and passengers.
 This means that local authorities will require that the aircraft be parked and the engines shut down for the airport authorities to complete their process.
 For more information pertaining to the exact procedures for each airport above – as there are differences between the two – please contact your 3rd-party provider.

 3. Planning jet fuel uplifts